DataDog/dd-trace-py/README.md

 1. Install riot: `pip install riot`.
 2. Create the base virtual environments: `riot -v generate`.
-3. You can generate a list of all the available test suites with `riot list`.
+3. You can list the available test suites with `riot list`.
 4. Certain tests might require running service containers in order to emulate the necessary testing environment.
 You can spin up individual containers with `docker-compose up -d <SERVICE_NAME>`, where `<SERVICE_NAME>` should match a service specified in the `docker-compose.yml` file.
 5. Run a test suite: `riot -v run <RUN_FLAGS> <TEST_SUITE_NAME>`.
    1. Optionally, use the `-s` and `-x` flags: `-s` prevents riot from reinstalling the dev package; `-x` forces an exit after the first failed test suite.
 To limit the tests to a particular version of Python, use the `-p` flag: `riot -v run -p <PYTHON_VERSION>`.